eigentaylor/eigentaylor.github.io/_previews/2026-09-03-ec-fragility.md

 Despite Watergate, Carter almost didn't win the election.
 Losing the entire western United States, and instead flipping the south back to the Democrats, Carter's modest 2.1% popular vote margin hides how close he was to losing the electoral college.

 Flipping under 10,000 votes in Ohio and Hawaii would have given Ford exactly 270 electoral votes, securing a narrow victory in the 1976 presidential election.
-Hawaii wasn't particularly close, but the raw vote margin was small enough to make it the optimal flip.
-Wisconsin was also very narrow, and a small shift there along with Ohio would have required flipping smaller margins.
+Hawaii wasn't particularly close by percentage, but the raw vote margin was small enough to make it the optimal flip alongside Ohio.
+Wisconsin was narrower in percentage terms than Hawaii, but the raw vote margin was larger, making it a less optimal flip.

 This election gets a 3.5/5 closeness rating.